 The Ethics Commission has consistently held that R.C.
 102.03 (D) and (E) prohibit a public official or employee from accepting, soliciting, or using the authority or influence of his office or employment to secure anything of value, or the promise or offer of anything of value, from a party that is interested in matters before, doing or seeking to do business with, or regulated by, the agency with which he serves.
 Advisory Ops.
 No. 79-002, 86-011, and 89-014.

-For example, in Advisory Opinion No. 80-004, the Ethics Commission held that R.C.
-102.03 (D) and (E) prohibit a member of a state licensing board from accepting the payment of a registration fee and lodging for his attendance at a conference sponsored by a professional association whose members are regulated by the board.
+The Ethics Commission held in Advisory Opinion No. 80-004 that R.C.
+102.03 (D) and (E) prohibit a member of a state licensing board from accepting the payment of a registration fee and lodging in attending a conference sponsored by a professional association whose members were regulated by the board.
+Also, in Advisory Opinion No. 85-012, the Ethics Commission held that R.C.
+102.03 (D) prohibits a member of a state licensing board from soliciting or receiving travel expenses from a state professional association whose members were regulated by the member's board.

 The Ethics Commission has held that R.C.
-102.03 (D) and (E) prohibit a public official or employee from receiving expenses even in situations where the official or employee is performing a function that is directly related to his public duties such as conducting an inspection, representing his public agency at a ceremony, providing information about his agency, or attending a conference or seminar for his professional development.
+102.03 (D) and (E) prohibit a public official or employee from receiving expenses even if the official or employee is performing a function that is directly related to his public duties, such as conducting an inspection, representing his public agency at a ceremony, providing information about his agency, or attending a conference or seminar for his professional development.
 Advisory Ops.
 No. 84-010, 86-011, and 92-018.
-The Commission has explained that the direct or indirect payment of expenses to a official or employee by a party whose interests may depend upon the performance of the official's or employee's responsibilities could impair the official's or employee's objectivity and independence of judgment in future matters affecting the party.
+The Ethics Commission has explained that the direct or indirect payment of expenses to an official or employee by a party whose interests may depend upon the performance of the official's or employee's responsibilities could impair the official's or employee's objectivity and independence of judgment in future matters affecting the party.
 Id.
 Furthermore, the Commission has held that public officials and employees are prohibited from accepting expenses from a prohibited source even if the expenses are paid as reimbursement to the official's or employee's public agency.
 Advisory Ops.
 No. 89-013 and 92-018.